stopsopa/nlab/README.md

   //     <e> [String]: >rej: dd< len: 7
   // }

-  // server will not crush
+  // server will not crash
 })();

 // end of case 4